-Many business bloggers fail to supply their content with the fuel for creating what I call organic permanence.
+Many business bloggers fail to supply their content with the fuel for creating organic permanence.

 Organic permanence is the content gift that keeps on giving.
-With the right approach, a business blog post can secure and maintain the #1 organic search result for one or more keywords—for years on end.
+With the right approach, a business blog post can secure and maintain the #1 organic search result for one or more keywords—for years.

 After a recent study of 1 billion pages, Ahrefs concluded that 90.88% of all pages on the web don’t get any traffic from Google search—zero.

-Unless you have a popular corporate or personal brand, a post without a specific keyword will get very little long term traffic.
-It may get some short term traffic through promotional efforts.
+Unless you have a famous corporate or personal brand, a post without a specific keyword will get very little long-term traffic.
+It may get some short-term traffic through promotional efforts.

-Simple Keyword Example: According to Ahrefs, the keyword polycom vvx 600 has U.S. traffic potential of 800 visitors per month (for the #1 ranked page) and would need only a few backlinks to rank in the top 10.
+Simple Keyword Example: According to Ahrefs, the keyword polycom vvx 600 has a U.S. traffic potential of 800 monthly visitors (for the #1 ranked page) and would need only a few backlinks to rank in the top 10.

-If a business blogger was author an extensive, keyword optimized review of the Polycom VVX 600 Series business media phones, depending on their website’s Domain Rating, just a few backlinks could put that post ahead of Polycom’s own VVX 600 Series product page.
+If a business blogger were to author an extensive, keyword-optimized review of the Polycom VVX 600 Series business media phones, depending on their website’s Domain Rating, just a few backlinks could put that post ahead of Polycom’s own VVX 600 Series product page.

 Trying to identify your audience for digital content without data

-It may be difficult for you to attract the decision makers for your particular product or service with content.
+It may be difficult to attract the decision-makers for your particular product or service with content.
 What if the decision makers for what you sell don’t spend much time reading business blogs?
-What if the roles of influencers associated those decision makers vary substantially across prospect organizations?
+What if the roles of influencers associated with those decision-makers vary substantially across prospect organizations?

 Failing to answer your audience’s questions

-Most peoples’ natural tendency is to exclude information from their company’s website in order to save the information for the sales conversation.
+Most people tend to exclude information from their company’s website to save the information for the sales conversation.
 The topic of price is a classic example.

-According to Marcus, on average, buyers get through 70% the buying cycle before they talk to a person.
-If a potential buyer never contacts you, you’ll never get a chance to answer their questions.
+According to Marcus, on average, buyers get through 70% of the buying cycle before they talk to a person.
+If a potential buyer never contacts you, you’ll never get to answer their questions.

 Marcus’ recommended approach for B2C and B2B companies:

-Brainstorm all the questions you’ve been asked by prospects and customers.
-State them exactly as the customer would ask them or search for them—not the way you as the seller would ask them.
-Use this list as the foundation for your business blog, videos and other content.
+Brainstorm all the questions prospects and customers have asked you.
+State them precisely as the customer would ask them or search for them—not the way you, as the seller, would ask them.
+Use this list as the foundation for your business blog, videos, and other content.

 Under-marketing your marketing

-You can prime the SEO pump by sharing your blog post on Twitter, LinkedIn and Facebook.
+You can prime the SEO pump by sharing your blog post on X, LinkedIn, and Facebook.

-If you have a customer newsletter, you can let your customers know about new blog content.
+If you have a customer newsletter, you can inform your customers about new blog content.

-If you’re a host or a guest on a podcast, this is a great opportunity to promote a recent blog post.
+If you’re a host or a guest on a podcast, this is an excellent opportunity to promote a recent blog post.

-If you can work a link to your content into a blog comment, a subreddit thread or a forum without coming off as spammy, that’s another option for promotion.
+If you can work a link to your content into a blog comment, a subreddit thread, or a forum without sounding spammy, that’s another option for promotion.

 Presenting the reader with nothing but dense text